id01/passman/README.md

 * 08/27/2017 (id01)
  * Biggest update EVER
  * Rewrote the entire backend, changing ECC/AES libraries to python cryptography
- * Rewrote most of the entire webextension
+ * Rewrote most of the entire webextension so no native messaging, and more portable too
  * Rewrote a lot more things
  * Added ability to choose length of password added
  * Removed ability to choose encryption type